aspose-slides/Aspose.Slides-Reference-Tutorials/slides/english/java/animations-transitions/aspose-slides-java-enhance-presentations/_index.md

 ---
-title: "Aspose.Slides for Java – add text to table & frame manipulation"
+title: "How to Draw Frames and Add Text to Table with Aspose.Slides for Java"
-description: "Learn how to add text to table and draw frames around text in PowerPoint using Aspose.Slides for Java.
-This guide covers creating tables, setting text alignment, and framing content."
+description: "Learn how to draw frames around text and add text to table cells in PowerPoint using Aspose.Slides for Java.
+This tutorial covers creating tables, setting text alignment, and saving presentation as pptx."
-date: "2025-12-10"
+date: "2026-02-09"
 weight: 1
 url: "/java/animations-transitions/aspose-slides-java-enhance-presentations/"
 keywords: